 Information by Rediffusion from the Noun Project.
 CC-BY.
 Link icon by Shashank Singh from the Noun Project.
 CC-BY.
 Lightbulb icon created by Pause08 from Noun Project.
 CC-BY.

 WHO SHOULD USE THIS GUIDE?

-We made this guide for newcomers to Manitoba with Permanent Residents and Refugees in mind.
+We made this guide for newcomers to Manitoba, particularly those who are Permanent Residents and Refugees.